balaji1974/kafkastreams/README.md

 ### For more details on the above commands please refer to my kafka reposiory.

 # KStream(key,value pair)
 ##Same key gets inserted multiple times

 # KTable(key,value pair)
 ## Same key get updated and when we send a null value the key gets removed.
 Null key is not permitted here.
 Also data gets stored in an intermediate RocksDB database until the commit interval and hence same key sent during this period will send only the last key-value pair to the output stream.

+#GlobalKTable
+##It is available globally for all tasks unlike KTable which is local to each task.

 ## Important KStream methods: ->
 filter, filterNot